Essenceia/essenceia.github.io/content/hft/moldudp64.md

 {{< figure
     src="mold_v3.1.svg"
     alt=""
     caption="Payload containing data of two messages, having its data split onto both outbound `MoldUDP64` interfaces.
-Because overlap only occurs when there is at least 1 byte of the previous message data in the payload, and the length field is 2 bytes, our overlap data is at most 5 bytes wide for a 8 byte payload."
+Because overlap only occurs when there is at least 1 byte of the previous message data in the payload, and the length field is 2 bytes, our overlap data is at most 5 bytes wide for a 8 byte payload.
+In this example `N=8`."
     >}}

 Because the presence of an overlap coincides with the end of the previous message, and